petersalomonsen/javascriptmusic/wasmaudioworklet/synth1/modformat/README.md

 `npm run fastbuild && node --experimental-modules modformat/song1.js`

-This will output a module with filename `test.mod`
+This will output a module with filename `trackerscripting.mod`